How-to

 Different attacks prefer different methods.
 Some real-world patterns:

 • Scanning / fuzzing — high GET volume on endpoints that shouldn't be GET-accessible.
-Classic directory enumeration or API probing.

 Fixing "(no method)"